 Among them is O-kuninushi-no-okami, who is enshrined in the main hall of Izumo Taisha.
 According to mythology, the god created all things under the heavens.
 He is commonly known as the god of En-musubi (match-making), the creator and arranger of relationships.
 These relationships are not only those that bind men and women together in marriage, but also those that bind friends, good business partners, and all things together.

 The main hall of Izumo Taisha has been described as a building of magnificence since ancient times.
 In a book compiled in the 10th Century, it was depicted as the largest building that existed at the time.
 The Great Buddha Hall of Todaiji in present-day Nara Prefecture was the second largest.
 The current main hall structure is the largest of its kind in Japan.

-Sengu literally means to move the Goshintai （a sacred representation of the god enshrined in a shrine) or Goshinza （the god's seat）temporarily, while construction of a new shrine building or repair work on a shrine building is conducted.
-There are various views regarding the purpose of conducting Sengu.
-Below are some theories:
+"Sengu" literally means to move the go-shintai （the sacred representation of the enshrined god) from the original sanctuary to a temporary shrine, while construction of a new shrine building or repair work on the shrine building is conducted.
+There are various theories about the purpose of the Sengu.
+Below are some of them:

-- To keep a shrine building immaculate and clean.
-(As a result, the power and vitality of the deity of the shrine is thought to be renewed.)
+- To keep the shrine building immaculate and clean (As a result, the power and vitality of the god of the shrine is thought to be renewed).